apigee/trireme/README.md

 1) Most notably, especially with Java 7, SSLEngine supports a different set of cipher suites, particularly the various elliptical curve ciphers.
 There are ciphers in common (otherwise almost everything will break) but there are many that are not.
-Many Node.js tests that rely on older cipher suites using DES or RC4 will not run on Noderunner because many of these older and weaker cipher suites are disabled by default in Java.
-However, "OpenSSL style" names work in Noderunner just as they do in regular Node and if the JVM supports a particular cipher suite from OpenSSL, you will get the same one in Noderunner.
+Many Node.js tests that rely on older cipher suites using DES or RC4 will not run on Trireme because many of these older and weaker cipher suites are disabled by default in Java.
+However, "OpenSSL style" names work in Trireme just as they do in regular Node and if the JVM supports a particular cipher suite from OpenSSL, you will get the same one in Trireme.

 2) Java handles SSL sessions differently, and gives the user less control about it.
-Right now, Noderunner is unable to support the ability of a TLS or HTTPS client to retrieve the session from an existing connection and re-use it for another TCP connection.
+Right now, Trireme is unable to support the ability of a TLS or HTTPS client to retrieve the session from an existing connection and re-use it for another TCP connection.